geelen/glenmaddern.com/src/lib/articles/icss.md

 > Stop pretending the DOM and the JavaScript are separate concerns.
 Instead, separate concerns that are actually different: the dropdown menu is separate from the list of objects; the modal dialog box is separate from the page footer.
 Why on earth would you put these all in the same HTML document?
 >
 > The relationship between CSS and JavaScript is different.
 With HTML, a true separation of concerns between the markup and the corresponding component JS is impossible.
-With CSS, this separation is possible.
-And, in fact, the concerns are unique, so separation is vital to clean code organization.<br /><small className={styles.small}>(edited for brevity)</small>
+With CSS, this separation is possible and even vital to clean code organization.<br /><small className={styles.small}>(edited for brevity)</small>

 I think there are three important questions to ask of potential styling workflows to judge how *effective* they are: